wp-plugins/geodirectory/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Easily create huge location-based business directories with this fully-featured and scalable WordPress directory plugin.
-In a few clicks you could be the next Yelp, Tripadvisor or Yellow pages.
+Easily create huge location-based business directories with this fully-featured directory plugin.
+In a few clicks you could be the next Yelp or Tripadvisor.

 == Description ==

 Turn any WordPress theme into a lightning-fast global business directory.
 Now 100% Multisite compatible!
 Includes extensive new set of shortcodes.
 New!
 CSV import, export, re-import and update.
 You asked for it, we built it!

 = Scale easily - go global =